-Mel Reid takes 2-shot lead in Cambria Portland Classic
+Mel Reid takes 2-shot lead in Cambia Portland Classic

 PORTLAND, Ore.
-(AP) — Mel Reid shot a 7-under 65 on her 33rd birthday Saturday to take a two-stroke lead over defending champion Hannah Green into the final round of the Cambria Portland Classic.
+(AP) — Mel Reid shot a 7-under 65 on her 33rd birthday Saturday to take a two-stroke lead over defending champion Hannah Green into the final round of the Cambia Portland Classic.

 Reid closed her bogey-free afternoon round with a birdie on the par-4 18th at Columbia Edgewater.
 Winless on the LPGA Tour, the English player had a 12-under 132 total in the event reduced to 54 holes because of poor air quality caused by wildfires.